 Meaningful meetings have attendees with purpose.
 Attendees for information sharing and accountability meetings are obvious: those who need to receive and those who present and explain information.
 Generally, these meetings have many participants.
 For problem-solving meetings however, the size will vary depending on the nature of the problem.
 The convener must ensure each person explains his view without interruption and challenge: the emphasis must be on clarifying views before others discuss and contest them.
 Here are some procedural matters to help us stay focused during a problem-solving meeting.

 Although many of the above items apply to all meetings, they are particularly essential during a problem solving meeting.

-When the convener or other person calls the meeting, the invitation should show the start and end times, and time and responsibility for each agenda item.
+When the convener or other person announce the meeting, the invitation should show clearly the start and end times, and time and responsibility for each agenda item.
 The meeting should not last longer than 45 minutes to an hour—and should stick to the allotted times.

 Do not allow late attendees.
 Advise all invitees that the meeting will start at the appointed time, so each person needs to be there a few minutes before to ensure an on-time start—and stick to the allotted times.
 The most offensive thing I see happening in meetings and events is when the convener says she will wait on more people to arrive.
 That's an affront to those who arrived on time and merely encourages a sloppy, lateness culture.

 Making meetings meaningful means proper time-keeping and the following meeting etiquette:

 Over the years presenting Managing God's Money Seminars in Canada and internationally, to date, we have not started or finished late: When an organization invites Michel Bell to present a seminar, he asks them to covenant with God to do at least two things: (1) start on time, and (2) work unto the Lord to plan and implement the seminar.
 Michel covenants to end on time and to work unto the Lord - Colossians 3:23.

 Even if one person is present, we start on time because we wish to honor that person who made it on time.